varshasric4/knowledgable-knights/README.md

-To create a README for the "Knowledgeable Knights" project, you can follow this template:

----

 # Knowledgeable Knights

 Knowledgeable Knights is a chess application developed in Python using Tkinter.
 It demonstrates the knight's tour problem-solving through an interactive chessboard visualization.